ChrisDiaz007/kanji-go-api/README.md

 ## Update Controllers
 app/api/v1/kanjis_controller.rb
-This will allow to search a kanji character http://localhost:3000/api/v1/kanjis?character=%E5%AE%B6
+This makes it so you can search a specific kanji and returns json, for example character http://localhost:3000/api/v1/kanjis?character=家
 ```
   def index
     @kanjis = Kanji.all